-Item #19 - Greens Equipment - Greens Mower
+Item #19 - Greens Equipment - Greens Mower \$10,000 Country Club

 Summary: This item will replace the current greens mower.
-The Old mower will be converted to a tee & collar unit, and the old tee & collar unit will be converted to a greens roller unit.
+The old mower will be converted to a tee & collar unit, and the old tee & collar unit will be converted to a greens roller unit.
 Ideally, the Club will purchase a new mower every five years.
+This is the first of four payments for this equipment.

-Item #20 - HVAC
+Item #20 - HVAC \$23,000 Country Club

-Summary: The Club has been installing one AC unit per year into the Function Hall and Tavern Building.
-This request will complete the process of ultimately having five (5) units in the Function Hall and two (2) units in the Tavern Building.
+Summary: The HVAC systems in both the Function Hall and the Groton Publick House (GPH) have been aging to the point that replacement parts are no longer available or are cost prohibitive.
+The Club has been installing one (1) AC unit per year into the Function Hall and GPH Building over the past three years.
+This request will complete the process of ultimately having five (5) units in the Function Hall and two units in the GPH Building.

-Item #21 - Building Repairs & Painting
+Item #21 - Building Repairs & Painting \$20,000 Country Club